LivePersonInc/knowledge-center-archive/_release/February2022/week-of-february-9th.md

 ### Type: New feature [Conversation Builder]

 Watch this short, 45-second video to learn how to send us feedback on the Conversation Builder documentation.
 It's quick and easy.
-We value your feedback, so thank you in advance: https://player.vimeo.com/video/673282819
+We value your feedback, so thank you in advance: <iframe style="max-width: 750px;" src="https://player.vimeo.com/video/673282819?autoplay=1&loop=1&title=0&byline=0&portrait=0" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>